-3. On our journey to the final plan we follow the statutory timetable set out by Defra and the EA, we hold regular consultations with our customers and stakeholders to identify potential solutions, and we consider the environmental impacts alongside affordability.
+3. On our journey to the final plan we follow the statutory timetable set out by Welsh Government and NRW, we hold regular consultations with our customers and stakeholders to identify potential solutions, and we consider the environmental impacts alongside affordability.

 Our Water Resources Management Plan must demonstrate:

 - Resilience to a range of risks – e.g. drought, loss of supplies.

 - Flexibility and adaptability – the plan must be robust to changes to supply and demand forecasts in the future.

 - Approach to climate change – drier summers and wetter winters make it harder to meet peak demand.